danczw/ERC721_zkSNARK_NFT-Listing_Smart-Contract/README.md

 * generate proof based on witness `zokrates generate-proof`
 * export verifier smart contract `zokrates export-verifier` and `exit` to exit zokrates

-A verifier.sol contract should be created in the image to be used as zkSnark proof.
+A verifier.sol contract should be created in the docker image to be used as zkSnark proof.
 Depending on OS, copy the created file from the image to your host.

 For Windows: